the-idc/home/content/newsletters/idc-newsletter-2020-08-01.md

 you learn how to get better at memes?**

 The Woorker meme was pretty low effort and I made it specifically for ICD1 to use, so outside of occasional updates through the discord I haven’t been paying too much attention to it.
-I’m glad people are liking it and it’s been adapted to fit other professions especially be @gv4et (on twitter & instagram).
-I’ve also noticed my “4/20/69 work week ” meme has been blowing up by other people posting it on twitter and reddit, with one post getting engagements in the low thousands and kinda regret not watermarking it lol, but if it’s got people talking about the ridiculousness of the lack of a liveable wage that’s pretty cool
+I’m glad people are liking it and it’s been adapted to fit other professions especially by @gv4et (on twitter & instagram).
+I’ve also noticed my “4/20/69 work week ” meme has been blowing up by other people posting it on twitter and reddit, with one post getting engagements in the low thousands and kinda regret not watermarking it lol, but if it’s got people talking about the ridiculousness of the lack of a livable wage that’s pretty cool

 **Do you do many drafts or polishing of a meme, or do they usually come out about as good as they’ll get?**